View our Roll Forming Machinery

 Roll forming can provide much closer tolerances than other metal processes.
 Please see our Capabilities section to view Roller Die’s pledge for extremely close tolerances, which are held on both the degrees on legs and end cut.
 In addition to this, we can also hold close tolerances on hole punches.
 We hold industry standard tolerances on all parts and are often able to hold even better tolerences when required by client needs and end use.

 Proficient in complex and custom jobs

-For one, roll forming excels in creating parts with uneven legs, and complex hole configurations.
-Roll forming ensures that shapes and dimensions are always accurate and uniform.
-Additionally, the roll form process make extremely precise cuts.
+Roll forming excels in creating parts with uneven legs and complex hole configurations.
+Roll forming machines ensure that shapes and dimensions are accurate and uniform.
+Additionally, the roll form process includes cut off dies that make extremely precise cuts.
 These features are especially important to us, since Roller Die caters to custom metal roll forming needs.